 The Finnish gaming system

 In Finland the gaming is directed by the Finnish Lotteries Act.
-Three gaming operators have exclusive rights to organize games on the continent of Finland; Veikkaus, RAY and Fintoto.
+Gaming operator Veikkaus has exclusive rights to organize games on the continent of Finland.
 In the Åland Islands the gaming is operated by PAF.

 The aim of the monopoly system used in Finland is to restrain the social and health related harms caused by games; such as uncontrolled gambling, crime and set-ups, as well as to guarantee the honesty of the games and the legal protection of the consumers.